isabelc/Max-Quantity-For-WC-Shops/readme.txt

 License: GNU Version 2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Set a universal limit for the max quantity, per product, that can be added to cart.
+Set a limit for the max quantity of products that can be added to cart.
 Does not require customers to log in.

 == Description ==
 WooCommerce Max Quantity is an extremely simple extension for [WooCommerce](http://wordpress.org/plugins/woocommerce/) that lets you set a max limit for the number of items that can be added to the cart.
 It's simple because there is only 1 option (your desired maximum number).
 It's a universal limit, meaning this limit affects each product in your WooCommerce store.

+**This maximum limit setting will apply to all products without variations.
+There are no options to set a different max limits for different products.**

 **NOTE:**
 This plugin only works with "Simple" products.
 For products that have "variations", you can try [this fork by thekillerdev](https://github.com/thekillerdev/WooCommerce-Max-Quantity) instead, which he modified to work with products with variations.
 **END NOTE**

 The limit is per product, not per the entire cart.
+For example, if your max limit is 2, buyers can add 2 of **each product** to the cart.

 This works for guest buyers, as well as logged-in buyers.